AngelaMeow/angelameow.github.io/_posts/2025-7-14-Visual-Design.md

 #### Animalitos feos
-This is my beloved most recent sketching project.
-It started during a rough season, I was struggling with my mental health, feeling stuck, with impostor syndrome and just burned out.
-Some day Youtube recommended [this video](https://youtu.be/kngc8LXYdkc?si=KP9Q9htg8VRQfEuS), and it was kind of revealing and refreshing.

-Maybe it was the voice of the artist, the silly drawings, but something on it made me feel better instantly.
-And it also inspired me into drawing again.
+This is my most recent sketching project.
+It started randomly when Youtube recommended me [this video](https://youtu.be/kngc8LXYdkc?si=KP9Q9htg8VRQfEuS), and it was instantly revealing and refreshing.
+Maybe it was the voice of the artist, the silly drawings; something on it made me feel inspired to draw animals.

-It started as an individual drawing exercise.
-But super quick, after a couple of days it became a more defined goal, and it was to draw “Animalitos feos” for an entire month (on a Mon-Fri basis).
+It started as an individual creative explorative exercise.
+But quickly, after a couple of days it became a more defined goal: to draw “Animalitos feos” for an entire month (on a Mon-Fri basis).
-I invited a friend of mine to join me in this silly-weird challenge and she accepted.
+I invited a friend to join me in this silly challenge and she accepted.
+We had so much fun.

 ![Illustrations for contest](../images/img-illustration-animalitos.jpg)
-*Initital silly drawings*
+*Silly drawings*

 We picked an animal per day.
-And I didn’t want to put too much pressure on myself and I drew mostly with graphite and without adding many colors.
-Trying to draw the most silly and ugly animals that I could.
-It was so much fun.
-I felt sorry for some of them.
+I didn’t want to put too much pressure on myself and enjoy the process, so I drew mostly with graphite o a sketchbook.
+The main idea was to draw the most silly, quirky and ugly-ish animals.

-We had so much fun, here are the best results turned into stickers afterward:
+Here are the favorites, turned into stickers afterwards:

 ![Illustrations for contest](../images/img-illustration-animalitos-2.jpg)
 *Stickers and riso print*